 Concerns were raised during last year's Keogh Review about inadequate staffing levels and poor care at the trust.

 Chief executive Karen Jackson said the improvement was "testament to the sheer hard work of all our staff".

 Northern Lincolnshire and Goole was one of 11 trusts placed in special measures in July 2013 after a government-commissioned review into higher-than-expected death rates.

-The CQC inspected the trust's three main hospitals in April and May and rated two of them - Diana Princess of Wales and Scunthorpe General Hospital - as "requires improvement", while Goole and District Hospital was rated "good".'Huge amount of changes'
+The CQC inspected the trust's three main hospitals in April and May and rated two of them - Diana Princess of Wales and Scunthorpe General Hospital - as "requires improvement", while Goole and District Hospital was rated "good".

 Trust chairman Dr James Whittingham said: "I am delighted that the trust's achievements have led directly to the recommendation that special measures be lifted.